haziqj/rec-jrss-reply/README.md

 In reference to [1], we compare the peformance of binary classification using Gaussian process regression (GPR) against the method of random projection ensemble classification.
 GPR estimation algorithms are O(n^3), so it is possible to use the full dimension of the covariates as we are training the models on subsamples of size `n < 1000`.
 GPR models were fit using the `iprior` package (see [3]).
 We also sought to determine whether or not random projection ensembles would improve on GPR.
 The package in [2] provided the random projection matrices.

 Somes notes on the running of the experiments:
+1. For each data set, a training set of size `n` was formed by subsampling the `N` observations.
+A GPR model was fitted on this training set, and the test classification rate (out of 100) was calculated on the remaining data (or where applicable, a subsample of size 1000).
+Each experiment was repeated 100 times.
-1. For RP-GPR, the data was projected to a smaller dimension of `d=5`.
+2. For RP-GPR, the data was projected to a smaller dimension of `d=5`.
 We were unable to use the default values for `B1` and `B2` as suggested in [1] due to time constraints.
 We resorted to using `B1 = 30` and `B2 = 5`.
-2. For each subsample, the methods are ranked according to the classification error rates (plus the standard error), with the smallest values ranked highest.
+3. For each subsample, the methods are ranked according to the classification error rates (plus the standard error), with the smallest values ranked highest.
 The `Rank` column in the table represents the "average" rank over the subsamples.
-3. Functions to run the 100 repeated experiments for each data set were parallelised over the available number of cores.
+4. Functions to run the 100 repeated experiments for each data set were parallelised over the available number of cores.
 R can detect the number of cores available through `detectCores()`, but this usually includes hyper-threads.
 Set the desired number of cores in the R file.
-4. Experiments were conducted on the following machine:
+5. Experiments were conducted on the following machine:

 ```r
 > sessionInfo()